Introduction

 - 1997 - 1999 | Siemens (Barcelona, Catalonia - Spain, European Union / Manchester - United Kingdom) - Sector: Automation Division.
 Position: Senior Project Architect.

-- 1986 - 1996 | Abacus BBS - Abaforum (Sant Cugat del Vallès, Catalonia - Spain, European Union) - Sector: Internet Services Provider.
+- 1986 - 1996 | Abacus BBS - Abaforum (Sant Cugat del Vallès, Catalonia - Spain, European Union) - Sector: First Internet Service Provider (1st ISP) in Catalonia, simultaneously with Goya - EUnet (Madrid).
 Position: Sole Founder & Managing Director.

 Education

-- 2012 - 2015 | Master in Business Administration (MBA) through self-study, online courses and real-world applications from MIT Sloan School of Management (Boston, Massachusetts - United States of America), Heriot Watt University Online Business School (Edinburgh, Scotland - United Kingdom) among other resources.
-Modules studied: Business Strategy, Finance & Accounting, Marketing, Leadership & Organizational Behavior, Operations Management, Economics, Data Analytics & Decision-Making and Entrepreneurship & Innovation.
+- 2012 - 2015 | I completed a Master of Business Administration (MBA) curriculum through independent study, online courses, and real world application, following programs and materials from MIT Sloan School of Management (Boston, Massachusetts, United States) and Heriot Watt University Online Business School (Edinburgh, Scotland, United Kingdom), among other resources.
+This path was chosen deliberately in response to the growing shift toward high quality non traditional learning models.
+Modules studied: Business Strategy, Finance and Accounting, Marketing, Leadership and Organizational Behavior, Operations Management, Economics, Data Analytics and Decision Making, and Entrepreneurship and Innovation.

 - 2005 - 2010 | University of St Andrews (St Andrews, Scotland - United Kingdom) - Doctoral studies at the School of Computer Science.
 The Kruptos project is about "Information Hiding / Steganography & Covert Channels in Internet Protocols".
 Director of studies: Dr Colin Allison.
 Second supervisor: Dr Alan Miller.
 Research groups: Centre for Privacy, Security & Trust, Systems Engineering and Networks Distributed Systems.
 This advanced security research project is sponsored by the Defence Science and Technology Laboratory -DSTL- a part of the Ministry of Defence -MoD- of the United Kingdom.